aiven/aiven-docs/docs/platform/howto/disk-autoscaler.md

 import ConsoleLabel from "@site/src/components/ConsoleIcons" import {ConsoleIcon} from "@site/src/components/ConsoleIcons"

-Service disk autoscaler enables you to automatically increase the storage capacity of the service disk when the disk is running out of space.
+Use disk autoscaler to automatically increase the storage capacity of the service disk when the disk is running out of space.
+Service disk autoscaler doesn't support scaling down.

 :::note[Pricing]
 The disk autoscaler base pricing depends on your service type and plan.